Well done to Ed Byard and Lee Thurston who both had individual places in the London Marathon this year and chose to fundraise for the BSA!!

 How to Run for BSA

-If you'd like to do your bit and support the BSA by participating in a challenging event, we have charity places in events throughout 2014.
+If you'd like to do your bit and support the BSA by participating in a challenging event, get in touch with us: Challenging event places.